-This one is already my favorite!
+This one is already one of my favorite virtual Secret Santa gift ideas!
 If a coworker loves plants and grows them, consider getting them the salsa growing kit which contains six seed packets for Roma tomatoes, cilantro and jalapenos.
 You can find the grow salsa kit on Uncommongoods which ships all over the U.S. The kit contains recycled egg cartons, instructions and plant stakes to help you track how you’re planting them.
 Uncommongoods also sell avocado sprouters, seedling starter boxes and other succulents if you want to opt for a microgarden!

 4.5 Wine Glasses